mjsonofharry/md5-converter/README.md

 To Jack Henahan ([@jhenahan](https://github.com/jhenahan)) for introducing me to parsers and helping me understand the math.

+To [@Arl90](https://github.com/Arl90) for extensively testing this with a variety of models.

 ## Notice

 The matrix to quaternion conversion function in [Quaternion.scala](src/main/scala/com/mjsonofharry/md5model/math/Quaternion.scala) is ported from [NiPy](https://github.com/nipy/nibabel/blob/master/nibabel/quaternions.py).